cdreetz/chatan/docs/source/evaluators.rst

 Supported metrics
 -----------------
-The ``evaluate`` module provides metrics such as exact match, semantic similarity, BLEU score, edit distance and an LLM-as-a-judge metric.
+The ``evaluate`` module provides helpers such as exact match, semantic similarity, BLEU score, edit distance and an LLM-as-a-judge metric.
 Access them through ``ds.eval`` for aggregate evaluation or ``eval`` for inline use.